kumbasar/cloud-foundry-cert-prep/README.md

 - Applications run on cells => containers
 - Buildpack => deployment of applications.
 Supports a variety of languages
 - Runs on the top an IaaS (AWS, GCP or OpenStack)
+- Cloud Foundry supports OCI-compliant (Docker) container images.
+- Spaces can be used to separate env (development, staging, production).
 ## CF Login

 **Target**: Cloud Foundry instance